Labelbase/Labelbase/install.md

 For server access on localhost, install lynx and run `lynx 127.0.0.1:8080`.

 ### From the Internet
-Configure nginx to link to Labelbase:
+Configure nginx to link your domain to the running Labelbase instance.

-Edit `/etc/nginx/sites-enabled/default`.
-Replace the existing `location /` block with:
+Edit `/etc/nginx/sites-enabled/default` and replace the existing `location /` block with:

 ```bash
 location / {